GenomeDK/genomedk-docs/content/getting-started.rst

 -----------------

 On Linux, open the terminal of your choice.
-On macOS, you may use :program:Terminal.app: which can be found in the `Applications/Utilities` folder.
+On macOS, you may use :program:`Terminal.app` which can be found in the :file:`/Applications/Utilities` folder.
 In both cases, you should now be able to log in to the frontend by typing this command:

 .. code-block:: console